2020/2021 Grand Slam Sports Tournaments

 PITCHING RULES: 8-INNINGS for 9-Under through 12-Under & 10-INNINGS for 13-15-UNDER in a regular event.
 14-INNINGS for 9-U through 15-U AGE DIVISIONS IN ALL WORLD SERIES EVENTS.
 NO pitching limitations for 16-U & 18-U teams.
 THERE ARE NO LIMITATIONS as to the number of innings a pitcher can pitch in a day and still pitch the next day.

-BATTING ORDER: You have 4-choices for your lineup: (1) Bat 9-straight, (2) Bat 9 with DH, (3) Bat 10/Play 9 with EH, (4) Bat 10/Play 11 with a EH and a DH or (4) Bat the entire lineup (Continuous batting order with FREE Defensive Substitutions applies).
+BATTING ORDER: You have 5-choices for your lineup: (1) Bat 9-straight, (2) Bat 9 with DH, (3) Bat 10/Play 9 with EH, (4) Bat 11 with a EH and a DH (DH bats for himself) or (5) Bat the entire roster (Continuous batting order with FREE Defensive Substitutions applies).
 A team must start the game with at least 9-players on defense but can finish a game with 8-players.
 If you do not have an eligible substitute to replace a player that is injured, ejected or cannot bat for any reason, it is an AUTOMATIC OUT when that players turn comes up in the batting order.
 EXCEPTION: If a player is injured or incapacitated where he cannot play the rest of the tournament, the lineup can be collapsed without penalty as long as a team does not fall below nine players.
 The coach will inform the umpire and that players name will be removed from the roster for the balance of the event.

 COURTESY RUNNERS: For the Pitcher AND Catcher ONCE they FIRST reach base!
 A courtesy runner will not be allowed if a pitch has been made to the next better.
 The courtesy runner MUST BE A LEGAL SUB currently NOT IN THE GAME, which includes STARTERS that have been substituted for but are eligible for re-entry.
 IF you are batting your entire roster, the courtesy runner MUST BE THE LAST BATTED OUT!
 If a team only has one substitute or only 1-out has been recorded, the courtesy runner will revert back to the last batted out if the substitute is on base or the last batter in the lineup if the last batted out is on base